awslabs/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 A Timestream record's `measure_name` field is not derived from any element of ingested line protocol.
 Due to the multi-measure record translation, the connector sets the `measure_name` for each multi-measure record to the value of a Lambda environment variable.
 When [deployed as part of a CloudFormation stack](#aws-cloudformation-deployment), this can be customized by overriding the `MeasureNameForMultiMeasureRecords` parameter.
 When [deployed locally](#local-deployment), this can be customized by setting the `measure_name_for_multi_measure_records` environment variable.

-The following example shows the translation of a single line protocol point into a Timestream for LiveAnalytics table, using a Timestamp with second precision and a Lambda environment variable configured to `influxdb-measure`:
+The following example shows the translation of two line protocol points into two Timestream for LiveAnalytics tables, using Timestamps with second precision and a Lambda environment variable configured to `influxdb-measure`:

-#### Line Protocol Point
+#### Line Protocol Points

 ```
-cpu_load_short,host=server01,region=us-west value=0.64,average=1.24, 1725059274
+cpu_load_short,host=server01,region=us-west value=0.64,average=1.24 1725059274
+weather,location=us-midwest,season=summer temperature=82.0,humidity=71.0 1706480990
 ```

 #### Resulting cpu_load_short Timestream for LiveAnalytics Table